 - Will your solution be cloud-based or on-premise?

 The problem is defined in details, so now it is time to start working on the PoC of AI solution.
 You will have to build the solution itself, enable the AI frameworks to support it, and, finally, visualize the product.
 Remember, that artificial intelligence and machine learning require high-quality data, so you will definitely need data scientists.
 Ideally, they should cooperate with IT systems architects — that’s the most efficient way to design the architecture.
-And, again, the main rule to follow in case your existing team is missing the required professionals — implement with experienced AI partner.
+And, again, the main rule to follow in case your existing team is missing the required professionals — implement with experienced data science consulting company.
 This strategy will help your solution to see the world faster, while you will save your time and budget.